rupertn/nba_roster_sentiment/README.md

 1. Fan Expecations

 Say an all-star calibre player had the best season of his career in 2018-2019, which they subsequently followed up in 2019-2020 with a strong, but slightly worse season statiscally.
-Despite still being a great player, who is likely to keep his roster spot for the next season, fan sentiment towards them may trend in the negative direction in 2019-2020 as their 2018-2019 season set unrealistic expectations for the player by the fanbase.
+Despite still being a great player, who is likely to keep their roster spot for the next season, fan sentiment towards them may trend in the negative direction in 2019-2020 as their 2018-2019 season set unrealistic expectations for the player by the fanbase.
 In the same sense, a weaker player may have one season that is an outlier in which they performed well from the perspective of the fanbase but still failed to secure a roster spot for the following season.
 This could be because management of the team believes their season was not repeatable and decided to trade the player to another team while their trade value was high.

 2. Contract Status